marcflohrer/playlistgenerator/README.md

 ## Description

-Importify is a .NET application designed to import CSV music playlists exported from Spotify using [Exportify](https://exportify.net/).
-It creates m3u playlists based on the provided CSV files.
+Importify is a .NET application that imports CSV music playlists exported from Spotify using [Exportify](https://exportify.net/) and creates m3u playlists from them.
 The application now includes a feature for mapping music tags between Spotify and MusicBrainz or other MP3 tag databases, facilitating better synchronization of song metadata.

 ## Features

-- Scans and organizes local MP3 files.
+- Scans and organizes local MP3 files
-- Identifies and logs duplicate MP3 files.
+- Identifies and logs duplicate MP3 files
-- Deletes empty subdirectories in the music directory.
+- Deletes empty subdirectories in the music directory
-- Converts Spotify CSV playlists to m3u format.
+- Converts Spotify CSV playlists to m3u format
-- Supports operation resumption.
+- Supports operation resumption
-- Maps music tags between Spotify and MusicBrainz or other MP3 tag databases.
+- Maps music tags between Spotify and MusicBrainz or other MP3 tag databases

 ## Requirements